alb5374/mgkdb/README.md

 # **MGKDB**
+### **What is MGKDB?**
 MGKDB is a tool for storing, accessing, and learning from a wealth of fusion results.
 The main focus of MGKDB will be in the pedestal region of tokamaks, with a large portion of data coming from simulation results.
 Currently, GENE is the only code compatible with the database, though compatibility with more codes will be added in the future.

+### **What does MGKDB look like?**
+MGKDB is structured using **MongoDB**.
+MongoDB is a non-relational, sometimes referred to as NoSQL, database structure.
+Relational databases, such as the common MySQL database, contains rigidly structure tables to store data.
+Non-relational databases, including MongoDB, use a loose format for data collections, based on JSON formatting, meaning that each document (entry) in a collection can hold a unique structure.
+MongoDB identifies each document with a unique object ID, given by "_id".

+MGKDB uses **gridfs**, a MongoDB tool for uploading and storing files.
+GridFS stores files in chunks, requiring a unique system for storage.
+First, the file is broken into chunks.
+A file-identifier document is then created in the collection *fs.files*, containing a unique "_id" and a "filepath" that dispalys the original filepath.
+The chunks of the files are stored as documents in the collection *fs.chunks*.
+All documents for chunks of one file receive unique "_id" values, but contain the same "files_id" value that calls back to the unique file-identifier "_id" value.

+An example MGKDB document is shown below.

+### **What was MGKDB developed with?**
-MGKDB is written for Python 3.6, using Anaconda 1.6.
+MGKDB is written for **Python 3.6** using **Anaconda 1.6** packages.
 As of yet, no other versions of Python or Anaconda have been tested.
 Any other scritps necessary for running MGKDB are included in this repository.

+## **File notation**
+* In MGKDB linear runs are labeled 'linear' and nonlinear runs are labeled 'nonlin.'
+* MGKDB refers to each folder of runs as a 'run collection.'
+Upon submitting a folder to MGKDB, each run in the folder will be given a 'run_collection_name' value as the folder name.
+It may be helpful to include 'linear' or 'nonlin' in the folder name.
+	* Runs in the folder are identified by their suffix, shown in MGKDB as "run_suffix."

 ## **Instructions**
 1. Clone the repository.